Virginia Eifert: Literary career

 Eifert produced 18 books, several booklets and hundreds of articles and essays primarily focused on the naturalism and wildlife of Illinois as well as natural history and biography of prominent figures within such the state itself.
 She served as an editor on many articles within the discipline and began a publication associated with the Illinois State Museum titled The Living Museum in 1939, serving as an editor until 1966.
 A few of Eifert's most popular works include River World: Wildlife of the Mississippi (1959), Men, Birds, and Adventure: The Thrilling Story of the Discovery of American Birds (1962), and Essays on Nature: An Anthology of Selected Writings from the Living Museum which was published in 1967 by the Illinois State Museum and edited by Virginia's own husband after hear death.
-Eifert's artistic abilities worked in tandem with her passion or nature writing as she was known for her nature photography and ink drawings.
+Eifert's artistic abilities worked in tandem with her passion of nature writing as she was known for her nature photography and ink drawings.
 Illustrated works done by Eifert feature in her first published novel Birds in Your Backyard (1941), among other works and articles written by the author.